💝 Current patients can now refer a friend 💝

 PMDD, or PMDD and perimenopause together can make you feel like a stranger in your own skin.
-Our specialist doctors in PMDD can explain what’s happening to your hormones and build a plan to stabilise your mood.
+Our specialist doctors in PMDD can explain what’s happening to your hormones, and build a personalised plan to support your mood.

-Ready to talk to a specialist?
-Book an appointment with a PMDD and hormone specialist today
+Relief starts here.
+Book an appointment with a PMDD and hormone specialist today.

-PMDD (Premenstrual Dysphoric Disorder) is not the same as PMS.
-It involves severe mood changes — deep sadness, irritability, hopelessness, or emotional withdrawal, that disrupt daily life and relationships.
+PMDD (Premenstrual Dysphoric Disorder) isn’t the same as PMS (Premenstrual Syndrome).
+It involves severe mood changes that disrupt daily life and relationships; such as: deep sadness, irritability, hopelessness and emotional withdrawal.

 Our approach to care for PMDD & menopause